JustineClaro/WD---Seatwork2/WD---Resume1-main/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- Website Resume
+- Using HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->